Is time management really so important?

 - Unrealistic projects or “dream” chasers which will never materialize.

 It is the duty of the manager to identify and eliminate these time wasters.
-It does not mean that people are not allowed the occasional chit chat which is also important to the structure of general business.
+It does not mean that people are not allowed the occasional chit chat which is also important to the structure of the general business.

 There are many time management methods available on the internet but the most important factor is that you must be able to prioritize tasks according to its importance within the complete business process.